sudara/pamplejuce/README.md

 3. CMake 3.21 for building cross-platform
 4. [Catch2](https://github.com/catchorg/Catch2) v3.1.0 as the test framework and runner
 5. [pluginval](http://github.com/tracktion/pluginval) 1.x for plugin validation
-6. GitHub Actions config for building binaries, running Catch2 tests and pluginval,artifact building on the Windows, Linux and macOS platforms (including code signing and notarization on macOS).
+6. GitHub Actions config for building binaries, running Catch2 tests and pluginval,artifact building on the Windows, Linux and macOS platforms, including code signing and notarization on macOS and Windows EV/OV code signing via Azure Key Vault

 It also contains: